Camping Near Sleeping Bear Dunes | #MittenTrip

 Sleeping Bear Dunes National Lakeshore

-There is so much to explore in this area, which made it hard to pick and choose.
+There is so much to explore in this area, which makes it hard to pick and choose.
 We opted for one hike, one beach, and a scenic driving loop of some of the park’s best overlooks.

 Empire Bluff Trail

 This was a short little hike.
-It was a little steep in some places, but we saw people of all different abilities doing this; elderly people, children, and people with strollers.
-So, you can do it!
+It was a little steep in some places, but we saw people of all different abilities doing this — elderly people, children, and people with strollers — so you can do it!

 Bohemian Road Beach

 This beach was so beautiful.
 It was a little on the crowded side, but the waves were so loud that once you were in the water, it was relaxing.
-The crystal sparkly water, the sun, and the cliff views were perfect.
+The crystal, sparkly water, the sun, and the cliff views were perfect.

 Pierce Stocking Scenic Drive